Media Asset Management and Enterprise Content Management: What’s the Difference?

 Large media files are problematic for distribution and sharing.
 Large images can slow website loading, and large media files can be difficult to share with customers on email.

-DAM systems include features for creating media renditions to address those concerns.
+DAM solutions include features for creating media renditions to address those concerns.

 Asset downloads and access and team collaboration

-DAM systems start with a simple process for downloading assets, followed by easy access and editing collaboration by authorized team members.
+DAM solutions start with a simple process for downloading assets, followed by easy access and editing collaboration by authorized team members.

 Sharing of digital assets through URLs

-Dynamic DAM systems eliminate the need for asset downloads or uploads.
+Dynamic DAM solutions eliminate the need for asset downloads or uploads.
 Instead, you share media through URLs and APIs, with DAM acting as the single source of truth.

 In addition, you can add custom metadata based on metadata sets like boolean, enumeration, and text data.
 Afterwards, you can filter your search accordingly for public-domain images.